 Having pain after your root canal treatment is normal.

-It would be best to discuss what precautions you can take to preserve your teeth after having root canal treatment.
+It would be best to discuss what precautions you can take to preserve your teeth after having a root canal treatment.
 A solution would be to have a crown placed on the treated tooth.
 This will help prevent any future impairment to an already fragile tooth.

 How to Manage Your Pain

-Over-the-counter pain medication is always recommended for the discomfort experienced after having root canal treatment.
+Over-the-counter pain medication is always recommended for the discomfort experienced after root canal treatment.
 However, there are other ways to eliminate the pain.